 The most expensive ones have built-in LED lighting and other perks, but I wouldn't want one of those to be involved in an accident!
 (Note to marketers: expensive kit is less appealing when you realise it'll sometimes need replacing.
 There's no such thing as a ``one-off purchase'' if it breaks when dropped.
 Insurance is not the answer, because we all know those companies do everything they can to avoid paying up.
 We just have to stick to a price range that we wouldn't mind paying again if there's an incident.)

 People who are registered blind or partially sighted may be exempt from VAT and postage costs on specialist magnifiers.
-In the past I've bought Hedgehogs from Optima in Totnes.
-They're also listed by QuickTest and Edward Marcus Ltd (IC Online), and a general search for "hedgehog magnifier" (or "brightfield magnifier" for other types) might show if new suppliers have appeared, but I don't know what they're like.
+I used to buy Hedgehogs from Optima in Totnes, but in mid-2017 Optima said they've been discontinued.
+They're still listed by QuickTest and Edward Marcus Ltd (IC Online), or try a general search for "hedgehog magnifier" (or "brightfield magnifier" for other types).

 I've sometimes been asked where to buy a Hedgehog in East Asia; sorry I don't know, but they're light to take in hand luggage.
 Perhaps LHP should open a market over there; may I suggest the Chinese name 刺猬放大镜 cìwei fàngdàjìng.